An Explanation on Principles

 'With right view, right attitude; with right attitude, right speech; with right speech, right doing; with right doing, right way of life; with right way of life, right exertion; with right exertion, right recollection; with right recollection, right concentration'.

-And so, recollection would take some justification to make it seem to work; that what is called sati doesn't quite look like what we would expect to see for what recollection, or memory, is at all, and it doesn't flow quite smoothly from the previous member into the following one either.
-So it doesn't quite work.
+And thus would recollection take some justification to make it work; that what is called sati doesn't look like what we would expect to see for what memory is at all and it doesn't flow quite smoothly from the previous member into the following one either.
+So it doesn't work.
 Then let's approach sati differently.

 Normally we dwell in the world, going after all sorts of interesting experiences.
 We can dwell in a book, we can dwell in the past, but when not falling for that, then what is there left to dwell in?
-Body, if what is looked into is body, or feelings if what looked into are feelings, or mind ... or principles ... thus to dwell in one's own domain is here what is left to do.
+Body, if what is looked into is body, or feelings if what looked into are feelings, or mind ... or principles ... thus to dwell in one's own domain, that is what is left to do.
 Suppose someone is reading a book, quite absorbed, oblivious to the world outside.
 It can happened that when a person calls them they would not hear it.
-It doesn't mean they don't hear sounds; suppose there was music playing and that gets stopped, this might get noticed even though they where oblivious to what was playing; it just all became background noise.
-So this person is absorbed while they are seen turning the pages, while the story is very much alive for them.
-We can call this being absorbed, dwelling, living, in the story but how would you call it when someone sets aside the avarice and distress about the world, draws back from the outside world, in order to turn inwards, to their own domain?
+It doesn't mean they don't hear sounds; suppose there was music playing and that gets stopped, this might get noticed even though they where oblivious to exactly what was playing; it just all became background noise.
+So this person is absorbed while they are seen turning the pages, while the story is very much alive for them; we could call this being absorbed, or dwelling, or living, in the story.
+But how would you call it when someone sets aside all the avarice and distress about the world, draws back from the outside world, in order to turn inwards into their own domain?

 I would call this meditating.
-So, let's see if it would fit the two points:
+Let's see if it would fit the two points:

 As to what is called meditation: